Black List (Alex Chilton album)

 Black List is an EP by the American pop rock musician Alex Chilton, released in 1990.

-The E.P. includes three Chilton originals and three cover versions.
+The EP includes three Chilton originals and three cover versions.
 These are a cover of Ronny & the Daytonas' "Little G.T.O." on which Chilton played all the instruments; a version of Frank Sinatra's "Nice 'n' Easy", and a song penned by country blues musician Furry Lewis.

 Black List was re-released in 1994 on a compilation CD together with Chilton's High Priest album, on Razor & Tie Records.